 Upgrading your computer systems has always been an important part of using systems that are up to date so that you can enjoy a higher and smoother performance.
+File management is extremely important for keeping your data safe and keeping your system performance high.
 In the case of mac systems, if your system shows “mac not enough disk space”, You have to free up disk space for upgrading to macOS Big Sur.

 How to Free up Disk Space for Upgrading to macOS Big Sur

 macOS Big Sur is the latest version of Apple’s operating system that comes with lots of useful features and improvements.
 You should definitely upgrade if your Mac is compatible with macOS 11.
 But before you make an attempt to install Big Sur, you should back up all your data and make sure that there is enough storage space on your machine.